 The applicant operates eleven dialysis centers in Wake County.
-Also, BMA has been approved to develop another facility in Wake County, FMC Northern Wake, but the facility is not yet operational.
-Wake Forest Dialysis Center (DaVita) is the only other provider of dialysis services in Wake County, and operates just one dialysis center, as shown in the table below.
+Also, BMA has been approved to develop two additional facilities in Wake County, FMC Northern Wake and FMC Morrisville, but the facilities were not yet operational on December 31, 2015.
+Wake Forest Dialysis Center (DaVita) is the only other provider of dialysis services in Wake County, and currently operates just one dialysis center.
+DaVita has been approved to develop one additional facility in Wake County, Oak City Dialysis, but the facility was not yet operational on December 31, 2015.
+The existing and approved Wake County dialysis facilities are shown below: